evangboucher/DynaDoc/README.md

     "WriteCapacityUnits": 7
   });

+/*
-//Create a local index (Always share primary Hash Key):
+Create a local index (Always share primary Hash Key):
-Table1.localIndex("LocalSecondaryIndex", "LocalIndexRange-index");
+Params(IndexName, SecondaryRangeKey, options);
+*/
+Table1.localIndex("LocalIndexRange-index", "LocalSecondaryIndex");

 /*
 Create the schema in the table.
 The param is a boolean to ignore and not create a new table if it already exists.